-New Labour Leader - Jeremy Corbyn
+The Labour Party Leader - Jeremy Corbyn

 Following Labour's defeat in the General Election 2015 and the resignation of Ed Miliband the Labur Party held a leadership contest.

 It was Jeremy Corbyn MP who beat off the competition from Andy Burnham MP, Yvette Cooper MP and Liz Kendall MP to become the next Leader of the Labour Party on 12th September 2015.
+He then won a second leadership contest, with a bigger majority, in 2016 following a collapse of support amongst the Labour Parliamentary Party and the view Mr Corbyn had not campaigned passionately enough for Britain to remain in the EU.

 Jeremy Corbyn received 59.5% of the vote on the first round meaning the contest did not need to count second preferences on the ballot paper.